vim/vim/README_ole.txt

 For further information, type this inside Vim:
 	:help if_ole

-Futhermore, this archive contains VISVIM.DLL.
+Furthermore, this archive contains VISVIM.DLL.
 It can be used to integrate the OLE gvim with Microsoft Visual Developer Studio.
 See VisVim/README.txt.